geonome/simplify2-js/README.md

 and flow has also been tweaked so that fewer calculations are needed.

-A quite noticeable speedup can be observed on large inputs (>100K+ point) with a low tolerance < 1 for high fidelity output (needed for e.g. LOD generation).
+A quite noticeable speedup can be observed on large inputs (>100K+ point) with a low tolerance < 1 for high fidelity output (e.g. needed for LOD generation).

 Additional test cases have been added.